Chart Color Schemes

 Wyreema's residents are relatively healthy in comparison to broader Australia with a fairly standard level of common health conditions seen across both young and old age cohorts

-Wyreema's health metrics align closely to national benchmarks, with a typical range of common health conditions observed across both young and elderly populations.
+Wyreema's health metrics closely align with national benchmarks, exhibiting a typical range of common health conditions across both young and elderly age groups.
+Approximately 51% (~1,228 individuals) have private health cover, slightly below the national average of 55.7%.

-Approximately 51% (~1,227 people) have private health cover, which is relatively low.
 The most prevalent medical conditions are asthma (affecting 10.6% of residents) and mental health issues (impacting 10.1%).
 A total of 68.6% report being free from medical ailments, compared to 65.3% in the rest of Queensland.
-Wyreema has 11.2% (272 people) of residents aged 65 and over, lower than the 18.8% in the rest of Queensland, generally reflecting the overall population's health profile.
+Wyreema has 11.2% of residents aged 65 and over (272 individuals), lower than the 18.8% seen in the rest of Queensland, broadly reflecting the general population's health profile.

 Frequently Asked Questions - Health